reneealexiis/CancerClassification-ML/README.md

 Interaction terms enhance the model by capturing the combined effect of feature pairs:

-- **Benign (0)**
+- **Class B (Benign)**
-  - Precision: 0.96
+  - Precision: 0.96 (96% of predicted benign cases were correctly classified)
-  - Recall: 1.00
+  - Recall: 1.00 (100% of actual benign cases were correctly identified)
-  - F1-Score: 0.98

-- **Malignant (1)**
+- **Class M (Malignant)**
-  - Precision: 1.00
+  - Precision: 1.00 (100% of predicted malignant cases were correctly classified)
-  - Recall: 0.92
+  - Recall: 0.92 (92% of actual malignant cases were correctly identified)
-  - F1-Score: 0.96

 ## Analysis
 Both models performed well, with the Random Forest achieving 95% accuracy.
 However, the Logistic Regression model with interaction terms showed superior performance, achieving 97% accuracy.
 The high precision and recall for both classes indicate the model’s robustness in classifying tumors accurately.

 ## Summary and Next Steps
-- Developed a machine learning model for classifying breast cancer biopsy samples using the Wisconsin Breast Cancer Diagnostic Dataset.
+- This project developed a machine learning model for classifying breast cancer biopsy samples as benign or malignant, using the Wisconsin Breast Cancer Diagnostic Dataset.
-- The enhanced logistic regression model achieved a 97% accuracy, reflecting a 2% improvement in performance.
+- The logistic regression model, enhanced with interaction terms, achieved a 97% accuracy, reflecting a 2% improvement in performance.
+- The high precision, recall, and F1-scores for both classes indicate strong predictive capability
-- Moving forward, we will explore additional feature interactions, advanced machine learning techniques, and validate the model with external datasets.
-Integrating the model into clinical workflows could further enhance its practical utility for early breast cancer detection.
+- Moving forward, next steps include further optimizing the model by exploring additional feature interactions and employing other advanced machine learning techniques.
+- Additionally, validating the model with external datasets and integrating it into clinical workflows could enhance its practical utility for early breast cancer detection.

 ## Instructions for Final Work
 Two notebooks are available in the repository for running in Google Colab: